ricorandall/IBMcourse/README.md

 # IBMcourse

+## Editing file

-Repository for learning about Git in the Coursera IBM data science course
+Repository for learning about Git in the Coursera IBM data science course.

+This is a markdown file in this repositroy.